 For the loaf itself, try using a vegan substitute in place of the butter, such as vegan butter, ghee or oil.
 There are other options for substituting with banana, applesauce or coconut butter but each of these will bring a bit of a flavouring to the final product.

-This pumpkin pecan bread can keep for about 4 days in an air tight container on a cool countertop.
+This pecan and pumpkin quick bread can keep for about 4 days in an air tight container on a cool countertop.
 Refrigerating the loaf will hasten its staling.
 If you are making this ahead, I would recommend adding the maple and cream cheese frosting on the day of serving rather than in advance, for this to keep better.

 Add-ins sinking to the bottom occasionally happens during the baking process.
 A way to avoid this happening is to dust the add-ins (such as nuts or chocolate) in flour prior to folding in.
 This can help them to distribute more evenly and stay in place while baking.